 "Be that as it may, their escape allowed us to track down their base," Vader deflected.
 "But this is not what I came to say."
 This statement finally acquired Tarkin's undivided attention.
 "The rebel I have captured is of a certain value to me.
 I will deal with him personally."

 "He is to be kept alive?"

 After a small moment of hesitation, Vader nodded; "Yes."
 Let Tarkin think whatever he wants.

-"You understand of course that the Emperor will have to be notified of this."
+"You understand of course that I will report this to the Emperor."
 Tarkin said immediately, his tone of voice vaguely suspicious.

 "He may be your master, but he is also my direct supervisor for the duration of my post here on the Death Star.
+Why are you telling me this?
 How can I be sure I can trust you?"
-Tarkin was speaking confidently now and Vader had to resist the urge to growl.
+Tarkin was speaking rather boldly now and Vader had to resist the urge to growl.
 He was proving to be just as bothersome as he'd anticipated.

 Tarkin nodded almost imperceptibly, but coming from him it was almost like an outright pledge of submission.
 Knowing this was the best he would get out of this situation, Vader turned to leave.
 Only once he was nearly at the door of the bridge did Tarkin speak again.